This is a rescheduled event as part of LDIF20 Finale, all original tickets remain valid.

-An ongoing collaboration between Serendipity and Dance4, Signatures creates a platform to nurture and support undiscovered talent.
-Working with emerging dancers and choreographers locally, nationally and internationally, Signatures enables these artists to realise their creative potential.
+Presented in partnership with Dance4, Signatures is a platform that provides opportunities to nurture and support undiscovered talent.
+Working with emerging dancers and choreographers based locally, nationally and internationally, Signatures enables these artists to realise their creative potential.

 Signatures will showcase several excerpts of work in development; thought-provoking, explorative and always innovative, this is a unique opportunity to see rising